-Essential for health and growth, minerals perform many important functions in the body.
-Among these are: formation of bones and teeth; regulation of body fluids; participation in the life processes of cells, including many chemical reactions.
+Essential for health and growth, essential minerals perform many vital bodily functions.
+Among these are the formation of bones and teeth, regulation of body fluids, and participation in the life processes of cells, including many chemical reactions.

-Experts tell us that the same minerals that are essential to good health can be harmful in excess.
-Too much of one mineral may interfere with the function of other minerals, or may even be poisonous.
-Excess minerals pose a special health risk for children, pregnant or breastfeeding women, the elderly or people who are on poor diets or have some disease.
+Experts tell us that the same minerals essential to good health can be harmful in excess.
+Too much of one mineral may interfere with the function of other minerals or may even be poisonous.
+Excess minerals pose a health risk for children, pregnant or breastfeeding women, older adults, or people on poor diets or with some disease.

-Animal foods are generally the best sources of minerals, because they tend to contain minerals in the proportions humans need.
-Large amounts of plant foods tend to pull minerals like iron and zinc out of the stool with excess fiber.
-Unlike vitamins, minerals are not damaged by heat or lights, but some can be lost in excess cooking water.
+Animal foods are generally the best sources of minerals because they tend to contain minerals in the proportions humans need.
+Unlike vitamins, minerals are not damaged by heat or light, but some can be lost in excess cooking water.
 Mineral supplements are seldom needed except for iron.
-Supplemental iron is needed by many infants, about 10 percent of early adolescents, and about 20 percent of women in the childbearing years.
-Taking iron if you do not have a proven iron deficiency is unwise, since it can produce iron overload that can damage the liver, pancreas and heart.
+Many infants need supplemental iron, about 10 percent of early adolescents and about 20 percent of women in the childbearing years.
+Taking iron if you do not have a proven iron deficiency is unwise since it can produce iron overload that can damage the liver, pancreas, and heart.

-Calcium deficiency can bring about the same bone problems as those caused by lack of vitamin D. Older adults may develop osteoporosis – brittle, porous bones – from a prolonged shortage of calcium, protein and vitamins A and C, the group of nutrients involved in maintaining the basic bone structure.
+Calcium deficiency can bring about the same bone problems as those caused by a lack of vitamin D. Older adults may develop osteoporosis – brittle, porous bones – from a prolonged shortage of calcium, protein, and vitamins A and C, the group of nutrients involved in maintaining the basic bone structure.
 For calcium to be properly assimilated, vitamin D must be present.
-A shortage of calcium can produce nervousness, cramps and muscle spasms.
+In addition, a shortage of calcium can produce nervousness, cramps, and muscle spasms.
 However, these symptoms frequently have nothing to do with calcium deficiency.

 Calcium summary –